 Knowing and visualizing the difference that an MBA can make to your life will help you stay on track.
 Pick a GMAT coaching program designed for busy professionals that will help you stay focused and manage your time effectively.

-With a 550 on the GMAT, you’re likely to give up on the MBA idea altogether.
+With a 550 GMAT score, you’re likely to give up on the MBA idea altogether.
 If you get a 650, though, you’ll consider applying to some of the good B-Schools.
 You might drop any grand plans to apply to the top B-Schools but at least you won’t give up.

-However, if you get a 750, you might even decide to take a shot at getting into Harvard!
+However, if you get a 750 score, you might even decide to take a shot at getting into Harvard!

 However, you should mentally prepare yourself to retake the GMAT if you don’t get the score you want in your first attempt.
 Unless you’re prepared, just one bad score can bring your MBA dreams crashing down.

-Once you’ve run the entire obstacle race of MBA applications and made it through, you’ll reach another very important juncture: actually beginning your MBA.
+Once you’ve run the entire obstacle race of MBA applications and made it through, you’ll reach another very important juncture: actually beginning your MBA degree.

 Many older MBA aspirants often have a pessimistic approach where they don’t really expect to make it through and get admits.
 That’s why, when they get to this stage, they blank out.

-If you’ve done well, you will end up with one or multiple admits into various great MBA programs.
+If you’ve done well in the aforementioned stages, you will end up with one or multiple admits into various great MBA programs in top B-Schools.

 To start your program, you’ll have to be comfortable leaving your entire life behind.

-This might seem like an obvious thing that you will have thought of already, but trust us, when the time comes to actually leave, this can hit pretty hard.
+This might seem like an obvious thing that you will have thought of already, but trust us, when the time comes to actually leave, it can be quite difficult.